When we carry our own emotions — plus those of others — it can simply be too much.

 I’m a counselor, and sadly, I see many clients who take care of others before they take care of themselves.
-The vast majority of them are introverts or highly sensitive people.
-This very pro-social way of thinking comes from the vast empathy inherent in many introverts and HSPs.
-Caring deeply about others is something that comes naturally to us.
+The vast majority of them are introverts or highly sensitive people (HSPs).
+This very pro-social way of thinking comes from the vast empathy inherent in many introverts and HSPs; caring deeply is something that comes naturally to us.
 However, it’s this intense need to help that can lead us down the path of exhaustion and emotional burnout.

-Let’s take a look at the science behind why some people take on the emotions (and burdens) of others, and how we introverts and HSPs can avoid the dangers of enmeshment.
+Let’s look at the science behind why some people take on the emotions (and burdens) of others, and how we introverts and HSPs can avoid the dangers of enmeshment.

 Thus we experience empathy.
 And many introverts and HSPs are highly empathetic.